apache/druid/docs/ingestion/data-formats.md

 | `keyFormat` | [InputFormat](#input-format) | Any [InputFormat](#input-format) to parse the Kafka key.
 It only processes the first entry of the input format.
 For details, see [Specifying data format](../development/extensions-core/kafka-supervisor-reference.md#specifying-data-format). | no |
 | `keyColumnName` | String | Name of the column for the kafka record's key.| no (default = "kafka.key") |

-The Kafka input format augements the payload with information form the Kafka timestamp, headers, and key.
+The Kafka input format augments the payload with information form the Kafka timestamp, headers, and key.

-If there are conflicts between column names in the payload and those created from the metadata the payload takes precedense.
+If there are conflicts between column names in the payload and those created from the metadata the payload takes precedence.
 This is done to ensure that upgrading a Kafka ingestion to use the Kafka input format (by taking its existing input format and setting it as the `valueFormat` in the kafka format) can be done without losing any of the payload data.

-Here is a minimal example that only augements the parsed payload with the Kafka timestamp column:
+Here is a minimal example that only augments the parsed payload with the Kafka timestamp column:

 ```
 "ioConfig": {